-Tips for a Great Trip
+Tips for a Great 4 Days in the Dolomites

-We are still pretty new to Europe travel and tried to prepare as much as we could for our trip, but we still learned a LOT and had a LOT of mishaps along the way.
+We are still pretty new to Europe travel and tried to prepare as much as we could for our trip.
+But we still learned a LOT and had a LOT of mishaps along the way.
 Here are our Italy and Dolomites tips to make your trip a little bit smoother!

 - Gas stations were our biggest struggle.
 In the more remote areas they are hard to come by and they also usually require either someone to pump your gas OR pay inside.
 They also close early and not all of them will have self service pumps for you to use after they close, and if they do have self service pumps, some are cash only and will not give you change back (we learned this the hard way).
 So make sure you plan ahead when and where you will fill up so you don’t get into a pickle!